-- 21. Place the Formica plates on the bottom of the wing, white side out, at the center of the trailing edge.
-The plate should hang over the trailing edge at least enough that the stainless steel motor mount won't be resting on the foam. - 22.
-Make sure that the spar is not under the large hole in the motor mount if you are going to add a bomb drop. - 23.
-Center the plate, and mark with a pen on the EPP foam where the corners are. - 24.
-Put low temperature hot glue on the foam (not the plate) where the plate will be, and quickly but accurately affix the plate.
-If you apply the glue to the plate it will cool and set before you can get it in position on the wing. - 25.
+- 19. Mark the places for the Formica plates on the top and bottom of the wing, - 20.
+The Formica will be installed white side out, at the center of the trailing edge. - 21.
+Do not damage the spars with screws. - 22.
+You will need to make sure that the spars won't be under the screw holes in the motor mount. - 23.
+Center the plate, and mark the area to be glued. - 24.
+Put low temperature hot glue on the foam (not the plate) where the plate will be, and quickly but accurately install the plate. - 25.
+If you apply the glue to the plate it will cool and set before you can get it in position on the wing. - 26.
 Do not attach the stainless steel motor mount at this point.
 That will be done after laminating the wing.